dlannan/mini-keyboard/README.md

 # Quick Start

-To run on windows (will add osx and linux) you can use the prebuilt releases or build them yourself with the build tool : [here](#build-tool)
+To run on windows (will add osx and linux) you can use the prebuilt releases.
+Alternatively, you can build them yourself with the build tool : [Build Tool](#build-tool)

 Open an cmd window and cd to tools/bin/windows folder and run: